 Published on August 9th, 2012 | by Mark Erickson

-Obesity and vision
+Obesity and vision are directly linked

-Vision is directly linked to overall health
+Vision quality is directly linked to obesity

 Obesity is a serious growing public health problem.
 In the United States, obesity has doubled in adults and overweight prevalence has tripled in children and adolescents since 1980.